-How to setup your own VPN with macOS Server
+You can set up your own VPN server with macOS Server — here's how

 Have you set up a macOS Server VPN?

 The benefits of VPN access go beyond just having a secure connection to your home or office network.
-It allows for having encrypted traffic so that your private usage remains exactly that.
+It allows for having encrypted traffic so that your private usage remains precisely that.
 Private.
 It offers a layer of protection from hackers trying to get access to your passwords.
 It deters ISPs from collecting your browsing habits.

 Have you set up a macOS Server VPN?
-Are you planning to?
+Are you considering it?
 Leave a comment or question below!